techjd/Product-Listing/README.md

 - Event Bus Pattern for Observing Internet

 ## Others :-
 - Sealed Class to get generic responses

+## Note
+- The Image is not getting uploaded.
+The code for the image upload is written but needs more clarification regarding the key of that field.
+- No Special Permissions Required to download the app.

 ## Video